NanoBiostructuresRG/chamanp/README.md

 ---

 ## Description
 **CHAMANP** is a modular, extensible, and production-grade system for the curated preparation of molecular databases.
-Designed to process over 50 annotated natural product collections from the COCONUT dataset, CHAMANP enables rigorous, scalable, and reproducible data preparation for cheminformatics applications.
+It is designed following high-standards in object-oriented programming to process over 50 annotated natural product collections from the COCONUT dataset.
-The framework is particularly suited to pharmaceutical and natural products research, where thematic organization of compounds libraries is essential for identifying novel bioactive leads.
-CHAMANP is developed following high-standards in object-oriented programming and scientific software development.

 ---

 ## Purpose
-The primary objective of CHAMANP is to support the systematic and reproducible preparation of curated molecular datasets.
+The primary objective of CHAMANP is to support the systematic and reproducible preparation of curated molecular datasets for cheminformatics workflows and **phase 3** machine learning applications within the computational drug discovery pipeline.
+The framework is particularly suited to pharmaceutical and natural products research, where thematic organization of compounds libraries is essential for identifying novel bioactive leads.
 The platform enables:

 - Standardized curation and deduplication of chemical structures.
 - Semantic filtering of compounds based on biological taxonomy and physicochemical properties.
 - Generation of machine learning–ready molecular fingerprints.